mehroz1/cwp-el9-clamav-realtime/README.md

 - Large files are skipped in real-time scanning

 ---
 ## 📜 License

+This project is licensed under the **GNU General Public License v3.0 (GPLv3)**.

-Free to use, modify, and distribute.
+You are free to use, modify, and distribute this software under the terms of the GPLv3 license.

+See the full license text at: https://www.gnu.org/licenses/gpl-3.0.en.html

 ---